Energy efficiency is climate action

 Transport

-The transport sector is still reliant on fossil fuels, procuring 90% of its energy from oil, according to IEA.
+The transport sector is still reliant on fossil fuels, procuring nearly 91% of its energy from oil – a 3.5 percentage points decrease compared to the early 1970s [4].
 But electrifying transport does not just mean switching to renewable energy; it also means increased energy efficiency.

-For example, gas engines waste between 64% and 75% of the energy to convert power to movement, while the drive system of an electric vehicle reduces this loss to between 15% and 20% (US Department of Energy, 2021).
-With heavy machinery and passenger ferries starting to go hybrid or fully electric, electrification is helping businesses achieve their green goals while lowering total cost of ownership.
+For example, gas engines waste between 64% and 75% of the energy to convert power to movement, while the drive system of an electric vehicle reduces this loss to between 15% and 20% [5].
+With heavy machinery and passenger ferries starting to go hybrid or fully electric, electrification is helping businesses achieve their green goals while lowering the total cost of ownership.

 Reducing emissions at sea